Atco (British mower company): History

 Atco is the trade name for lawn mowers derived from the Atlas Chain Company, founded by Charles Henry Pugh in 1865, which made chains for ships.

 Mowing machines (replacing scythes) were drawn by horses but, after a horse died while pulling a mower around his company's facility, Pugh created a petrol lawnmower, which became the first of its kind to be mass-produced anywhere in the world.

 Charles H Pugh Ltd started making motor mowers with a 22 in-wide cut.
 The Atco motor mower was an immediate success.
 900 of them were made in 1921, each costing £75.
 Within five years, annual production had accelerated to tens of thousands.
 Prices were cut and a range of sizes was available, making the Standard the first truly mass-produced motor mower.

 In the early hours of 5 November 1981 a fire destroyed the old Charles H Pugh site and stock.
 The factory moved to Stowmarket in East Anglia, where it reopened as Atco Ltd.

 In 1991 Atco Ltd was renamed as Atco-Qualcast Ltd, and the mower works was bought by its management in 1992; this company was acquired by Robert Bosch GmbH in 1995.

 In 2011 Bosch sold the intellectual drawings, plant, equipment and tooling for the entire existing mower range to the Allett Mowers division of Turfmech Machinery Limited in Hixon, Staffordshire.
 Allett commenced manufacturing the range of Atco mowers with Allett branding instead of Atco, and with new model names.
 In the same year, Bosch licensed the Atco brand name to Global Garden Products Italy S.p.A. (part of STIGA S.p.A.), which launched a new Atco branded range of lawnmowers.
 On 29 April 2013 Global Garden Products Italy S.p.A. bought the Atco brand name from Bosch.

 Products (1980–1992)

-All the products below, from 1980–1992, are now obsolete.
+All the products below, from 1980 to 1992, are now obsolete.